 In March 2012, ZoomEssence, Inc. filed a complaint against the Company in the U.S. District Court of New Jersey alleging trade secret misappropriation, breach of contract and unjust enrichment in connection with certain spray dry technology disclosed to the Company.
 In connection with the claims, ZoomEssence is seeking an injunction and monetary damages.
 ZoomEssence initially sought a temporary restraining order and preliminary injunction, but the Court denied these applications in an order entered on September 27, 2013, finding that ZoomEssence had not demonstrated a likelihood of success on the merits of its claims.
 The Court subsequently referred the matter to mediation, however the private mediation session did not result in a resolution of the dispute.
 On November 3, 2014, ZoomEssence amended its complaint against the Company to include allegations of breach of the duty of good faith and fair dealing, fraud in the inducement, and misappropriation of confidential and proprietary information.
-On November 13, 2014, the Company filed a counterclaim against ZoomEssence alleging trade secret misappropriation, breach of the implied covenant of good faith and fair dealing, unjust enrichment, misappropriation of confidential and proprietary information.
-On November 13, 2014, the contractual relations, and conversion.
+On November 13, 2014, the Company filed a counterclaim against ZoomEssence alleging trade secret misappropriation, breach of contract, breach of the implied covenant of good faith and fair dealing, unjust enrichment, misappropriation of confidential and proprietary information.
+On November 13, 2014, the Company filed a counterclaim against ZoomEssence alleging trade secret misappropriation, breach of contract, breach of the implied covenant of good faith and fair dealing, unjust enrichment, misappropriation of confidential and proprietary information, common law unfair competition, tortious interference with contractual relations, and conversion.
 The case is currently proceeding through discovery with a trial on the merits anticipated in mid-2016.
 The Company denies the allegations and will vigorously defend and pursue its position in Court.
 At this stage of the litigation, based on the information currently available to the Company, management does not believe that this matter represents a material loss contingency.